 I want all of my items to be migrated.
 What can I do about this?

-First, you need to set realistic goals.
+First, set realistic goals.
 For example, if 3 items failed to migrate out of 60,000, the failure ratio is only 0.005% which is extremely low.
-Second, you can retry failed items as many times as you want (steps for this).
+Second, retry failed items as many times as you want (steps for this).
 Third, if you have control over the email system, you could increase size and connection limits.